-A Holter Monitor is a device worn by the patient that records the hearts rhythm for a 24-48 hour period.
-Application of a Holter monitor takes less than 15 minutes.
+A Holter Monitor is a device worn by the patient that records the heart rhythm for a 24-48 hour period.
+The application of a Holter monitor takes less than 15 minutes.
 Patients resume normal activity while wearing this recording device allowing a physician to observe the heart’s rhythm over a longer period of time.

 Cardiac Rehabilitation Phase 2 and Phase 3

 A medically supervised program for patients who have had an acute cardiac event such as a heart attack or a surgical procedure involving the heart.
 Patients attending cardiac rehabilitation are provided with a program tailored to their specific needs for strength and endurance training along with education.